kharmachaos-code/YoutubeAutoSubscribe/README.md

    - Find the CSV file that contains your subscription information.

-3. **Clone This Repository:**

-   - Clone this repository to your local machine.

-4. **Load the Extension in Chrome:**
+3. **Install the Extension:**

+   If you can access the Chrome Web Store, you can directly install the [extension](https://chromewebstore.google.com/detail/youtube-auto-subscribe/pgidfiofpgjbnfnjfplkloacifhfnomi).

+   If you cannot access the Chrome Web Store, follow these steps:

-   - Go to [Chrome Extensions](chrome://extensions/)  in your browser.
+   > - Go to [Chrome Extensions](chrome://extensions/)  in your browser.
+   >
-   - Enable "Developer mode" in the top right corner.
+   > - Enable "Developer mode" in the top right corner.
+   >
-   - Click on "Load unpacked" and select the folder where you cloned this repository.
+   > - Click on "Load unpacked" and select the folder where you cloned this repository.

 5. **Select the CSV File:**